-• Follow-up with the Cabinet and shadow ministers of Advanced Education, and members of the Select Standing Committee on Education, at the fall lobbying trip to Victoria.
+• Follow-up with the Cabinet and shadow ministers of the BC Ministry of Advanced Education, Skills, and Training and members of the Select Standing Committee on Education, at the fall lobbying trip to Victoria.

 RESULT

 The Ministry of Advanced Education and the Standing Committee on Education both committed to fulfilling the recommendation of eliminating interest on BC student loans during the Budget Consultation and during Fall Lobbying Week due to an united front of student societies across the province.